cubiq/Mellon-client/README.md

 Custom fields are dynamically loaded and are not as performant as default fields.
 If the field is generic enough consider adding it the core components and send a PR.

+## Dev notes

+Not sure why yet but Firefox seems to handle Vite development enviroment better than Chrome, especially in the websocket connection.
+I'll check if that can be improved but at the moment I suggest to use Firefox for development.

 ## Contact

 At this stage the best way to contact me regarding the project is via [X/Twitter](https://x.com/cubiq) or [discord](https://latent.vision/discord).